If someone asked you to talk about your ideal customers, would you be limited to their basic attributes — or could you tell their stories?

 - You can surface insights you would’ve never thought to search for, but only if your insights engine can form meaningful connections between all of the available items

-Audience intelligence platforms like Helixa parse millions of observed online interactions to create an extremely detailed interest graph, connecting the dots for actionable psychographic insights.
+Audience intelligence platforms like Helixa parse millions of observed online interactions to create an extremely detailed interest graph, connecting the dots through machine learning for actionable psychographic insights.

 Helixa also offers the option to fuse those social media interactions with survey responses from partners like MRI-Simmons to bring in consumption data and additional opinions, attitudes, and values.
 All of this data is then weighted using data from the U.S. Census, to ensure the findings are accurate and representative.